bhauman/figwheel-main/docs/docs/compile_config.md

 because when we use the default `:optimizations` level `:none` many of these "temporary files" are directly loaded into our client environment.
-For example, in a web environment when we load our `:output-to` file the Google Clojure base code will caculate a the files that need loading and then load them in order.
-Hence the browser needs to serve these files and this is why they need to be on available on the classpath.
+For example, in a web environment when we load our `:output-to` file the Google Clojure base code will calculate the files that need loading and then load them in order.
+Hence the browser needs to serve these files and this is why they need to be available on the classpath.

 So if you choose to customize the `:output-dir` path keep in mind that they will need to be found by the client environment if you are using